-E17.5.13 Garages, driveways, parking and access
+5.13 Garages, driveways, parking and access

-- Provide sufficient, safe and secure parking for residents and visitors. - b.
+- a.
+Provide sufficient, safe and secure parking for residents and visitors. - b.
 Reduce the visual impact of garages, carports and parking areas on the streetscape and improve dwelling presentation. - c.
-Garages do not dominate the frontage of the house.
+Garages do not dominate the frontage of the house. - d.

-d.
 Encourage the use of secondary dwelling over garages to facilitate surveillance, and opportunities to work from home and for residential accommodation.

-- 1. Garages are to be sited as per the preferred siting diagram at Figure E17.31. - 2.
-No direct access is permitted to the North South, East West Roads and the M4. - 3.
-At least one car parking space must be located behind the building façade line where the car parking space is accessed from the street on the front property boundary. - 4.
-Where a carport or garage entry forms part of the front façade of a dwelling, it is to be set back a minimum of 5.5m from the front boundary and at least 1m behind the building façade. - 5.
+- 1. Garages are to be sited as per the preferred siting diagram at Figure 29. - 2.
+No direct access is permitted to the M4. - 3.
+At least one car parking space must be located behind the building façade line where the car parking space is accessed from the street on the front property boundary.

+- 4. Where a carport or garage entry forms part of the front façade of a dwelling, it is to be set back a minimum of 5.5m from the front boundary and at least 1m behind the building façade. - 5.
 Carports and garages are to be treated as an important element of the dwelling facade and are to be integrated with, and complementary to, the dwelling design in terms of design and materials.
 Garage doors are to be visually recessed through use of materials, colours, and overhangs. - 6.
-The maximum number of dwellings to be serviced from a shared driveway is 2. - 7.
-Garages are to comply with AS 2890.1 Off Street parking, including: - 1. minimum internal width between main walls of 3m for a single garage; - 2. minimum internal width between main walls of 5.5m for a double garage. - 8.
+The maximum number of dwellings to be serviced from a shared driveway is 10. - 7.
+Garages are to comply with AS 2890.1 Off Street parking, including: - a. minimum internal width between main walls of 3m for a single garage; - b. minimum internal width between main walls of 5.5m for a double garage. - 8.
 Stencil-Crete or dark coloured surfaces on driveways is not permitted. - 9.
-Driveways are to be no wider than 4.5m at the front boundary and should be a minimum of 3m from street trees (for new plantings).
-Note that existing street trees are not to be removed to conform to this requirement. - 10.
+Driveways are to be no wider than 4.5m at the front boundary and should be a minimum of 1.5m from street trees. - 10.
 Driveways must comply with relevant Australian Standards (AS 2890.1). - 11.
 Entry and access from sites should provide for appropriate traffic sight distance in both directions. - 12.
 Where possible, the garage for a corner lot should be accessed from the secondary street.

-Figure E17.27: Garage Location Principles
+Figure 33 Garage Location Principles

-E17.5.14 Shared driveways
+5.14 Shared driveways

 - 1. Shared driveways are to be constructed as one of three general types, depending on block geometry and garages to be accessed.
-Refer to examples in Figure E17.32 below. - 2.
+Refer to examples in Figure 30. - 2.
 Shared driveways are to have the smallest configuration possible to serve the required parking facilities and vehicle turning movements. - 3.
 The driveway crossing the verge between the property boundary and the kerb is to have a maximum width of 5.4m. - 4.
 The location of driveways is to be determined with regard to dwelling design and orientation, and tree bays and is to maximise the available on-street parking. - 5.
 Driveways are not to be within 0.5m of any drainage facilities on the kerb and gutter. - 6.
 Shared driveways are to have soft landscaped areas on either side, suitable for infiltration.

-Figure E17.28: Shared Driveway Principles
+Figure 34 Shared Driveway Principles